 These healthy pumpkin recipes are total crowd pleasers: from dessert recipes like oatmeal cookies to main dishes like pumpkin gnocchi and stuffed shells!

-Let’s start with these chewy pumpkin oatmeal cookies, one of our most popular pumpkin dessert recipes!
-The flavor is reminiscent of oatmeal cream pies, but a healthier spin.
-Though they might not qualify as a health food, they can fit into the healthy definition since they’re made with nutrient dense rolled oats and are plant based.
+Let’s start with these chewy pumpkin oatmeal cookies, one of our most popular pumpkin recipes.
+They taste basically like oatmeal cream pies, but a healthy spin!
+They’re made with nutrient dense rolled oats and are totally plant-based.
 Made with coconut oil instead of butter, they’re topped with a powdered sugar icing.
-Omit the icing if you’d prefer less sugar, and they’re just as good!
+Omit the icing if you’d like them to be less sweet; they’re just as good!

 Here’s our personal favorite of these pumpkin recipes: our pumpkin gnocchi bake!
 It’s got a savory pumpkin sauce made creamy with a little Greek yogurt.
 Doughy gnocchi pillows are baked in the sauce along with gooey goat cheese.
 It’s probably one of the coziest comfort foods we’ve baked up, and it consistently gets rave reviews!
-Last year we served this as a vegetarian Thanksgiving recipe and it very quickly disappeared.
+Every time we serve it, it very quickly disappears.

 This one’s the simplest of the pumpkin recipes in this list: in just 5 minutes, you can make a killer fruit dip that’s pumpkin spiced!
 Just stir together Greek yogurt, pumpkin puree, maple syrup, and some pumpkin spices, and you’re in business!
 Served with sliced green apples, it’s a tangy and delicious snack.
 We’ve served it at fall parties and book clubs and it’s the perfect fall treat.